 The assets of the plan are held separately from those of the Company, being invested with external investment managers, to meet long term pension liabilities of past and present members.
-The investment managers make investment decisions based on guidelines laid down by the Trustees/Board (as applicable).
+The investment managers make investment decisions based on guidelines laid down by the Trustees.